(1822 - 1862)

 Branch of Service: Infantry

-Unit: 3rd Division, IX Corps
+Unit: 3rd Division, 9th Corps

 On the Campaign

+He died of wounds in a hospital in the Henry Rohrbach farmhouse just east of the lower (Rohrbach, later Burnside) bridge.
 He was one of the 6 General Officers killed or mortally wounded at Sharpsburg.

 References & notes

 More on the Web

 See more about him, with excellent details about his movements after being wounded, in an extensive bio sketch by Robert E. Gough (2011), hosted by the University of Rhode Island (thanks to Tom Shay for the pointer).

 09/30/1862; Sharpsburg, MD; burial in Rodman Family Cemetery, South Kingstown, RI

 1 Warner, Ezra J., Generals in Blue, Lives of the Union Commanders, Baton Rouge, LA: Louisiana State University Press, 1964 [AotW citation 29464]